THE ULTIMATE STYLIST'S

 The only hairstyle and texture that the Balayage technique might not work well with is a very, very short style with close-cropped hair.

 Another note: Balayage will not be a solution for covering grey hair.
-If your client is looking for full coverage to get rid of those pesky silvers, then Balayage likely isn’t the right choice.
+If your client is looking for full coverage to get rid of those pesky silvers, then Balayage isn’t the right choice.

 Your clients likely know that if they’re planning on coloring their hair, maintenance is going to be included in their styling choice.
 But Balayage trend brings something to your clients that other coloring techniques cannot – low maintenance and bigger gaps between visits.